Cinnamon can actually be beneficial to your health. Or it can be harmful. It all depends on which type is in your spice jar.

 The second method of recognizing the real from the evil, is readily visible if you have cinnamon sticks.
 Take a look them.

 Is it one thick smooth piece of bark, rolled somewhat, or does it have many flaky, paper thin layers of bark?
 The one that’s more common in the U.S. is the thicker one as seen on the left.
 That’s Cassia.
 If yours looks like the lighter colored one, and is thin flakier rolls of bark, then congratulations, you already own the good one!

 That depends on where you live.
 If you live in the U.S., you most likely have cassia cinnamon (the bad one, CC, sorry).
 You can most likely blame geographics as it is apparently easier to import from Vietnam than India, as it comes directly across the Pacific Ocean.
 Another name for the Vietnamese version is Saigon, named for the Vietnamese city (this is the one Costco sells).

 - Become a spice snob and ask for Ceylon Cinnamon.

-- Buy organic cinnamon.
-I’ve only found Ceylon cinnamon (the “good” cinnamon) in health food stores.
+- Buy organic.
+I’ve only found Ceylon (the “good” one) in health food stores.

-- Ask a relative in Israel to buy the cinnamon for you.
-Because India is closer to Israel, the type of cinnamon commonly sold there is the Ceylan variety.
+- Ask a relative in Israel to buy it for you.
+Because India is closer to Israel, the type commonly sold there is the Ceylon variety.